khorton/ft_program/README.txt

       Owner - aircraft owner.

 Interacting with the MySQL database
-  On OS X, Cocoa-MySQL and/or phpmyadmin are good free options to interact with the database.
+  An example MySQL database is provided in ft_program_multi_bu.sql.gz On OS X, Cocoa-MySQL and/or phpmyadmin are good free options to interact with the database.

 Web interface